Introduction to Mission Studies

 Who Should Apply?

 This course is aimed at anyone involved in Christian mission as part of their role.
-This includes Employed Spiritual Leaders of local settings.
+This could include Employed Spiritual Leaders, Pioneers, Community Managers, Territorial Envoys.
 Whilst there are no entry requirements for this week, and no prior study is required, potential delegates should be aware that the content is mapped to Level 4 of the National Framework of Qualifications.

 Cost